Chalarangelo/30-seconds-of-code/snippets/either.md

 tags: function,logic,beginner
 ---

-Returns `true` if at least one function returns `true` for a given set of arguments, `false` otherwise.
+Checks if at least one function returns `true` for a given set of arguments.

 - Use the logical or (`||`) operator on the result of calling the two functions with the supplied `args`.